PostHog/posthog.com/contents/product-engineers/pmf-surveys.md

 5. How can we improve our product?

-You may find answers to these questions surprising since how you view your product might not be how yours users do.
+Answers to these questions is often surprising – how your users view your product might not be the same as how you do.

-### When to use PMF surveys
+### Who should answer the PMF survey?

-PMF surveys are best for startups that want to understand if their product truly resonates with their target market and fulfills a genuine need.
-With this in mind, Ellis recommends sending the PMF survey to users that meet all the following criteria:
+Ellis recommends sending the PMF survey to users that have recently had meaningful interactions with your product.
+This means users that have:

-- Have experienced the core value-prop of your product.
+- experienced the core value-prop of your product.
-- Have used your product at least twice.
+- used your product at least twice.
-- Have used your product in the last two weeks.
+- used your product in the last two weeks.

+This way, you ensure that the feedback you receive is relevant and accurate.

 ## How to use PMF to improve your app

 Rahul Vohra, founder of [Superhuman](https://superhuman.com), famously used PMF surveys to build an [engine to find product-market fit](https://review.firstround.com/how-superhuman-built-an-engine-to-find-product-market-fit).
+This catapulted them to over 50,000 paying customers and whopping **$20 million** in revenue!

-At a high-level, here's are the steps to follow (we'll dive into his case study later [below](#case-study-superhuman)):
+At a high-level, here are the steps you need to follow to do the same for your app (we'll dive a [case study of Superhuman below](#case-study-superhuman)):

-1. First, send the PMF survey to your users.
+1. Send the PMF survey to your users.

-2. Identify your best supporters i.e., those who answered "very disappointed".
+2. Identify your best users i.e., those who answered "very disappointed".

 3. Paint a clear picture of who these people are by creating a [user persona](/product-engineers/how-to-create-user-personas) of them.

 4. Find out why they love your product.
-You can do this by asking `"What is the main benefit you receive from our product"` as follow-up question in your survey.
+Do this by asking `"What is the main benefit you receive from our product"` as follow-up question in your survey.

-5. Next, look at your "somewhat disappointed" users that match the same user persona as your best supporters.
-Of these users, focus only those who say the main benefit from your app is the same as your best supporters.
+5. Next, direct your attention to the "somewhat disappointed" users.
+Focus only on those who match the user persona you created in `step 3` *and* responded the same to "main benefit" question in `step 4`.

-6. It's clear that your app resonates with them but something is holding them back from *loving* you.
+6. It's clear that your app resonates with them, but something is holding them back from *loving* it.
 Find out what's missing or annoying for them.
-You can do this by looking at their response to the question `How can we improve our app for you?`.
+Do this by asking `How can we improve our app for you?`.

-7. Fix it! you'll be able to turn them from on-the-fence users into fanatics! (rephrase on the fence and fanatics)
+7. Reprioritize your roadmap to address their issues and ship your changes.

-8. Repeat the process
+8. Repeat the process to convert your "somewhat disappointed" users into your best users.

 ![How to improve your app with PMF survey](../images/blog/pmf-surveys/pmf-survey-steps.png)